tmenguy/ha-solcast-solar/README.md

 >
 > Bug reports unrelated to API changes may not get the attention you want, as the the repository owner is largely retired for medical reasons, but knows the Solcast API as a former / user in this and other projects.

+> [!NOTE]
+> This integration can be used as a replacement for the oziee/ha-solcast-solar integration, which has been removed from GitHub and HACS.
+>
+> Uninstalling the oziee version then installing this one will preserve the history and configuration from the oziee integration.

 Version Change Notes: See [below](#changes).

 Home Assistant (https://www.home-assistant.io) Integration Component